 Croque Madame is a French classic for a reason.
 It’s the ultimate ham and cheese sandwich topped with bechamel and a soft fried egg.
 What’s not to love?

-And there is no sandwich simpler than the humble ham and cheese.
+This easy French sandwich is the kind of recipe that requires a little more effort but oh man, is it worth it!
+There is no sandwich simpler than the humble ham and cheese.
 But then the French took it up a notch by making it even more glorious.
 Topping the sandwich with a generous spoonful of creamy bechamel sauce turns a simple sandwich into a masterpiece and then you add a soft fried egg and you have happiness.

 - 2 tablespoons butter